Upon Receiving Your Civil or Traffic Ticket (Complaint)

 This plea means that you agree you committed the violation stated on the complaint.
 (The word "Responsible" is used with civil violations while the word "Guilty" is used with criminal violations.)

-Pay the amount of the sanction/fine by phone (480) 350-8800, mail or in person on or before your Court date, unless otherwise stated on the information envelope given to you by the police officer.
+Pay the amount of the sanction/fine by phone (480) 350-8800, online, mail or in person on or before your Court date.
 Traffic Fine Schedule

 Plea of Not Responsible (Not Guilty)